shedp/pythonURLShortener/README.md

 ### Copy to Clipboard

 - Was achieved using `navigator.clipboard.writeText`, something we had not used before.

+### The colour scheme

-- The colour scheme (so cute)
+- (so cute)

 ## Challenges

-- We forgot a lot of our Javascript when writing the script.js (lol)
+- We forgot a lot of our Vanilla Javascript when writing the script.js (lol, forgive us it's been 7 weeks)
-- Writing the python logic to generate a random string id
+- Writing the python logic to generate a random string

+## Challenges

 - Validation in the backend for non valid url entries (still created in backend database)

 ## Contributors